TanStack/query/docs/react/guides/migrating-to-react-query-5.md

 To achieve the same functionality as `keepPreviousData`, we have added previous query `data` as an argument to `placeholderData` function.
 Therefore you just need to provide an identity function to `placeholderData` or use `keepPreviousData` function returned from Tanstack Query.

+> A note here is that `useQueries` would not receive `previousData` in the `placeholderData` function as argument.
+This is due to a dynamic nature of queries passed in the array, which may lead to a different shape of result from placeholder and queryFn.

 ```diff
 const {
    data,